This post offers an introduction to planning a spiritual retreat.

 Listen to what you need

-This was also before I was adept at listening inside to what I needed, and so I gratefully listened to what the others suggested I needed.
-On a recent solo retreat, it had been over a year since I had been able to get away, and I had a list brimming with things I wanted to “accomplish” on my retreat: to fast for half the day, to take a sauna, to write a chapter of my book, to do yoga, etc., etc. I realized soon on the first morning that it was unrealistic to be fasting and have the mental clarity to write at the same time, so those plans had to be adjusted.
+This was also before I was adept at listening within to what I needed, so I gratefully listened to what others suggested I needed.
+On a recent solo retreat, it had been over a year since I had been able to get away, and I had a list brimming with things I wanted to “accomplish” on my retreat: to fast for half the day, to take a sauna, to write a chapter of my book, to do yoga, etc., etc. I realized on the first morning that it was unrealistic to fast and maintain mental clarity to write at the same time, so those plans had to be adjusted.
 And when the sauna was out of order, I realized a shower would feel just as good.

 So, listen inside to what you need.
 If it’s rest, lie down.
 If it’s food, eat.
 If your body needs to move, then move.
 This is your time.